sterling/rpi-aio-docker-hass/README.md

 - `--net=host` Optional, depending on your use case.
 You may expose specific ports or just use this for simplicity.
 This works well for things like Amazon Alexa/Emulated Hue.
 - `--rm` Optional.
 Removes the container when it is stopped.
 For more stability, use `--restart=always`.
 - `--device=/dev/vchiq:/dev/vchiq` Required to enable HDMI CEC components.
 - `--device=/dev/zwave:/dev/zwave` Required to enable zwave devices.
 Use the device mapped to your zwave hub controller.
-Eg: `/dev/ttyACM0`.
+Eg: `/dev/ttyACM0` or `/dev/ttyACM1` etc.
 - `-v ~/hass-config:/config` Specifies the Home Assistant config directory.
-- `-v /etc/localtime:/etc/localtime:ro` Specifies the timezone for the container.
+- `-v /etc/localtime:/etc/localtime:ro` Sets the container's timezone to the host's timezone.
 - `-v ~/.ssh:/ssh` Used to gain access to host's ssh keys for ssh-based components.

 ```bash